JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 one) on the x-axis is defined as the overlap with results from our brute force source-of-truth search.
-There are other parameters that can be tweaked, such as our threshold for searching both paths for a given node, and the size of the candidate pool over which we'll perform our final brute force search, but this holds those parameters constant, only varying the number of trees we're using.
+There are other parameters that can be tweaked, such as our threshold for searching both paths for a given node, and the size of the candidate pool over which we'll perform our final brute-force search, but this holds those parameters constant, only varying the number of trees we're using.